marcus-grant/infra/collections/macos/roles/mas/README.md

-# marcus_grant.macos.homebrew
+# marcus_grant.macos.mas

-A homebrew installer for macOS that also installs taps, casks and packages after installing homebrew's dependencies and the program itself.
+A role that installs and uses MAS (Mac App Store, a cli program) to install/uninstall apps from the App Store.

 ## Requirements